Loughshore Parishes

 Address: St Patrick’s Church, 199 Donegall Street, Belfast

-Since Easter this year, a monthly Liturgy in the Ukrainian Greek Catholic Rite has started in Belfast.
+Since Easter 2024, a monthly Liturgy in the Ukrainian Greek Catholic Rite has started in Belfast.
 This is in response to a request from Ukrainian refugees living throughout Northern Ireland for pastoral support in their own language and Rite.

 Fr Taras Khomych, the Ukrainian Chaplain in Liverpool, travels to celebrate the Divine Liturgy at St Patrick’s Church, Donegall Street, Belfast on the second Sunday of the month at 1pm.